master-hax/aosp-system-core/init/README.md

 `setenv <name> <value>`
 > Set the environment variable _name_ to _value_ in the launched process.

+`shared_kallsyms`
+> New uses discouraged.
+If set, init will behave as if the service specified "file /proc/kallsyms", except the service will receive a duplicate of a single fd that init saved during early second\_stage boot, which retains address visibility even after the systemwide kptr\_restrict sysctl is set to its steady state on Android.
+Because of performance gotchas with concurrent use of this shared fd, all uses need to coordinate via provisional flock locks on separately opened /proc/kallsyms fds.

 `shutdown <shutdown_behavior>`
 > Set shutdown behavior of the service process.
 When this is not specified, the service is killed during shutdown process by using SIGTERM and SIGKILL.